-Having travelled the world extensively herself and with a degree in Broadcasting (currently she’s a part time Broadcasting Assistant at BBC Radio Cornwall), she is very capable in many diverse fields.
+Having travelled the world extensively herself and with a degree in Broadcasting (currently she’s a health care worker at the local hospital, helping with the vaccination programme), she is very capable in many diverse fields.

 Her responsibilities include promotional activities on Social Media, website content and other marketing channels.
 In this way, she provides valuable “back office” duties and general support for Martin.

 Luca is a graduate in Geology and an official Italian hiking guide and a Nordic Walking Instructor.
 He works as a guide in Italy, Spain, Norway, Cyprus, Greece, Germany, Namibia, Iceland and Argentina.